vatesfr/xen-orchestra/editions.md

 * Enterprise
 * Premium

 **Also, you can try all features in the Premium Edition for free (without any commitment) for 15 days by registering on the trial.
-See below.**
+[Read here on how to do it](trial.md).**

 ### Free